Your public IP address is:

 - Example:

-- This is the older, more common type.
+192.168.1.1 - The older, more common format.

 - Uses a 32-bit number, which limits it to about 4.3 billion unique addresses.